matteofiorini92/mindful-reminders/README.md

 - A GPS feature that takes the user's location and provides them with a list of local support options and resources.
 This would further boost Mindful Reminder's advocacy for the wellbeing of the user if mindful exercises are not enough to maintain the balance in their life that they require.

 - A wider range of mindful tips to provide more variety to the user.
 Whilst practicing activities such as breathing techniques and exercise is cited by many as effective in bolstering wellbeing and mental health, particularly if practiced regularly which this app aims to encourage; we understand that many other techniques may also be helpful.
 Mindful Reminders would like to provide that variation and support to its users.

+- An option to share a particular tip, perhaps that the user found useful, with other colleagues or friends.

 ## Testing